 The HAQ-DI score will be expressed as a change from baseline.
-The primary timepoint will be at Month 3.
-The analysis will be done using a repeated measure model that includes fixed effects of treatment, visit (Week 2, Months 1, 2 and 3), treatment by visit interaction, geographic location and baseline value.
-The model will use and fit an unstructured variance-covariance matrix.
+The primary timepoint will be at month 3.
+The analysis will be done using a repeated measure model that a includes fixed effects of treatment, visit (week 2, months 1, 2 and 3), treatment by visit interaction, geographic G location and baseline value.
+The model will use and fit an related to text unstructured variance-covariance matrix.
 Full details will be listed in the analysis plan.

-Additional analyses of the HAQ-DI will include a responder analysis at Month 3 where subjects with a change of 0.3 will be considered responders and subjects who dropped from the study will be considered nonresponsive.
-Another responder analysis will be conducted using a change of 0.35 at the cutpoint for response [Reference].
+Additional analyses of the HAQ-DI will include a responder analysis at month 3 where subjects with a change of 0.3 will be considered responders and subjects who dropped from the study will be considered nonan responsive.
+Another responder analysis will be conducted using a change of 0.35 at the cutpoint for response (Reference).
 The normal approximation for the difference in binomial proportions will be used for these responder analyses.